tailrecursion/boot-ng/README.md

-* It can be used with the “shebang” style of shell scripts to provide a simple means to have single file, self-contained scripts in Clojure that can have dependencies on Maven artifacts aren't part of a project or uberjar.
+* It can be used with the “shebang” style of shell scripts to provide a simple means to have single file, self-contained scripts in Clojure that can have dependencies on Maven artifacts but aren't part of a project or uberjar.

 * The boot build environment provides the facilities needed to manage any Clojure build process a programmer can imagine.